ghearn117/SE-Web/index.md

 I was born and raised in Greentown, Pennsylvania.
 I attended Wallenpaupack High School in Northeastern PA.
 I enjoy hiking and golfing.
 I have two younger siblings.

 ### Favorite Food
+<img src="Stroopwafels_01.jpg">

 My favorite food is the stroopwafel, a dutch snack.

-<img src="Stroopwafels_01.jpg">
-- Bulleted
-- List
+### What I Hope To Learn

+- How to succeed in Software Engineering
+- How to communicate with industry professionals
+- How to work with others